lxde/lxde.github.io/get.md

 #### I would like to get the source code

-If you are looking for the source code, we are hosting them in the Sourceforge
+If you are looking for the source code, we are hosting them in the SourceForge
 projects:

 <ul class="actions">